antoineco/aco-tomcat/README.md

 **Security and administration**

 #####`admin_webapps`
 Whether to enable admin webapps (manager/host-manager).
-This will also install the required packages if tomcat was installed from package.
-This parameter is ignored if tomcat was installed from archive, since tomcat archives always contain these apps.
+This will also install the required packages if Tomcat was installed from package.
+This parameter is ignored if Tomcat was installed from archive, since Tomcat archives always contain these apps.
 Boolean value.
 Defaults to `true`.

 #####`admin_webapps_package_name`
 Admin webapps package name.
 Default depends on the distribution.